TangerineGlacier/nvim-config/README.md

    With frequent work on web projects, I need robust JavaScript plugins, intelligent autocompletion, and linters that integrate effortlessly.

 3. **Productivity Tools**
-   - **Fuzzy Searching**: Quickly locating text within large repositories is crucial.
+   - **Fuzzy Text Searching**: Quickly locating text within large repositories is crucial.
+   - **File Search**: An intuitive, blazing-fast file search capability is essential for navigating complex projects.
    - **Note-Taking**: Dendron, my go-to VS Code extension for organizing notes, must have a comparable alternative.
-This config should support task management, brainstorming new ideas, and tracking features as smoothly as VS Code.
+This config should support task management, brainstorming new ideas, and tracking features as seamlessly as VS Code.

 4. **Visual Experience**
    The UI must be clean, visually appealing, and tailored to my preferences.
 I also want the flexibility to switch between multiple UI themes effortlessly via a single hotkey.